Square IPO set to price Wednesday in highly watched deal

-SAN FRANCISCO (Reuters) - Mobile payments company Square Inc (SQ.N) is set to price shares for its initial public offering late Wednesday in what is expected to be a harbinger for how other highly valued tech companies are received in their public debuts.
+SAN FRANCISCO, Nov 18 (Reuters) - Mobile payments company Square Inc is set to price shares for its initial public offering late Wednesday in what is expected to be a harbinger for how other highly valued tech companies are received in their public debuts.

 San Francisco-based Square, run by Twitter Inc Chief Executive Jack Dorsey, is one of the most prominent “unicorns,” or private companies valued at $1 billion or more, to plan a public debut this year.